Vaihtoehtoiset kirjoitusmuodot

 - (UK dialectal, Scotland) The mesh of a net; a net; net-bag.

-- (obsolete) A dramatic performance, formerly in vogue, in which the actors wore masks and represented mythical or allegorical characters.
+- (obsolete) A dramatic performance in which the actors wore masks and represented mythical or allegorical characters.

-- (architecture) A grotesque head or face, used to adorn keystones and other prominent parts, to spout water in fountains, and the like; -- called also mascaron.
+- (architecture) A grotesque head or face, used to adorn keystones and other prominent parts, to spout water in fountains, and the like.

 - (fortification) In a permanent fortification, a redoubt which protects the caponiere.